tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 It's then crucial to verify the Cookie Consent design on the details of the information it collects.

+### References on Cookie Compliance Services

+I took references from companies like CookieYes and others that provide dedicated support for cookie compliance so I could make appropriate design decisions.

+First, we have CookieYes:

+> CookieYes is an all-in-one cookie consent management platform for businesses.
+> We empower millions of websites around the world to comply with data privacy
+> laws with our dynamic products and outstanding support.
+>
+> Source: About CookieYes \| CookieYes [8] (under fair use)

+We also have Finsweet Cookie Consent:

+> Incredibly powerful cookie consent plugin built specifically for Webflow
+>
+> Create a custom cookie consent UI that complies with GDPR law
+>
+> Source: Finsweet cookie consent for webflow [9] (under fair use)

+I'm taking many other references under the hood, but the above are enough for this validation.

+Now, I can validate the records applied by the Cookie Consent `v0.1.0` against the documentation of the mentioned sources.

 ## References

 [1] [#11 \| Art.
 4 GDPR – Definitions](https://gdpr-info.eu/art-4-gdpr/).